Welcome to the Massachusetts Medical Directors Association's Web Site

-The deadline for applications for initial or recertification as a Certified Medical Director is October 1.
+The next deadline for applications for initial or recertification as a Certified Medical Director is October 1.
 Download your application online at www.amda.com/certification/process.cfm.
 For questions about the AMDA Certification Program (AMDCP) contact the Program Manager at email@example.com or 410-992-3117.

 DEA Issues Statement on Authorized Agents for Schedule III-V Controlled Substances

 The Drug Enforcement Administration (DEA) issued a 5-page Statement of Policy on the Role of Authorized Agents in Communicating Controlled Substance Prescriptions to Pharmacies at http://edocket.access.gpo.gov/2010/pdf/2010-25136.pdf.
 The DEA Statement provides an example of a written agreement that would confer authority to an agent to act on behalf of an individual practitioner with regard to controlled substance prescriptions.
 In the Statement, the DEA states "where a DEA-registered individual practitioner has made a valid oral prescription for a controlled substance in Schedules III-V by conveying all the required prescription information to the practitioner's agent, that agent may telephone the pharmacy and convey that prescription information to the pharmacist."
 This does not apply to Schedule II controlled substances.
 The Statement adds "An agent may not call in an oral prescription for a Schedule II controlled substance on behalf of a practitioner even in an emergency circumstance."